Minority Business Loans

 What’s being done to change that?

 While many minority-operated businesses were hit hard by the Great Recession, the SBA, specifically, has stepped up in recent years.
-In 2016, the SBA guaranteed over $5 billion in small business loans in California 2% of these funds were loaned to African American business owners, while 13% were provided to Latino business owners.
+In 2016, the SBA guaranteed over $5 billion in small business loans in California.
+Two percent of these funds were loaned to African American business owners, while 13% were provided to Latino business owners.

 Just like any small business loan, securing a small business loan for a minority owner may take time to find and, later, qualify for.
 Fortunately, lenders have taken note of these trends and done more to help minority business owners secure the small business loans they need to succeed.